-- 1. Base case (50% weighting): stores remain closed for 8 weeks, with consumer demand not returning to pre-pandemic levels until January 2022, resulting in a significant effect on most of the Christmas selling season. - 2.
-Positive case (20% weighting): stores remain closed for 4 weeks, with consumer demand returning to pre-pandemic levels by October 2021, in time for the Christmas selling season. - 3.
-Negative case (20% weighting): stores remain closed for 12 weeks, with consumer demand not returning to pre-pandemic levels until April 2022. - 4.
-Worst case (10% weighting): stores remain closed for 20 weeks, causing significant disruptions to the 2021 Christmas selling season, with consumer demand not returning to pre-pandemic levels until September 2022.
+- 1. Base case (50% weighting): stores with limited business hours for 8 weeks, with consumer demand not returning to pre-pandemic levels until January 2022, resulting in a significant effect on most of the Christmas selling season. - 2.
+Positive case (20% weighting): stores with limited business hours for 4 weeks, with consumer demand returning to pre-pandemic levels by October 2022, in time for the Christmas selling season. - 3.
+Negative case (20% weighting): stores with limited business hours 12 weeks, with consumer demand not returning to pre-pandemic levels until April 2023. - 4.
+Worst case (10% weighting): stores with limited business hours for 20 weeks, causing significant disruptions to the 2022 Christmas selling season, with consumer demand not returning to pre-pandemic levels until mid-2023.